 It is beyond frustrating that Evans does a better job of staying on top of the ambitions of the right than democratic insiders.
 I don’t think it’s crazy to imagine his earlier coverage at least partially inspired the drafting of this document.

-There is a sense, to me, that an undercurrent of NRx revolutionary thinking has been building for quiet some time in a manner that has gone largely unnoticed by the public.
+There is a sense, to me, that an undercurrent of NRx revolutionary thinking has been building for quite some time in a manner that has gone largely unnoticed by the public.
 Spaces like, BtB have covered some of it, and there's some good academic writing on it.

 But there seems to be a very integrated revolutionary idea about the end of this existing system that aligns with the profound alienation of many of the average American.